woodystock/learner-materials-react-props-and-state/activities/activity-5.md

 Don't forget to take a break 🌯

-Then let's push this to the next level!
+Then let's see what else we can do with props!
 [Activity 6](./activity-6.md)